ArchipelagoMW/Archipelago/worlds/landstalker/docs/landstalker_setup_en.md

 connected to the emulator.
 This way, the client will be able to see what's happening while you play and give you in-game the items you have received from other players.

-Once you have opened the randomized ROM inside RetroArch, you can click on the second "**Connect**" button below.
+Once you have opened the randomized ROM inside RetroArch, you can click on the "**Connect to emulator**" button below.
 This will only work if you have already opened the ROM using the Genesis Plus GX core, since the client will try to hook on that core's memory.